30 December 2011

 Episode 45: Western Composers

-For Episode 45, Brent and Rob listen to music composed by Western composers only.
+For Episode 45, Brent and Rob listen to music composed by western composers only.
 They also come up with a new name for the show.
 Full track listing below.

 Game - Composer - Song - Company - Console - Year (North American release unless otherwise indicated)